haproxy/haproxy/doc/lua-api/index.rst

     perform the heavy job in a dedicated task and allow remaining events to be processed more quickly.

+.. js:function:: core.disable_legacy_mailers()

+  **LEGACY**

+  **context**: body, init

+  Disable the sending of email alerts through the legacy email sending function when mailers are used in the configuration.

+  Use this when sending email alerts directly from lua.

 .. _proxy_class:

 Proxy class